RoelantD/Workshop-Back-To-The-Future/part-1/1-9-train-model.md

 👉 **Build Along:**
 Now, fit your model pipeline to the training data.
 Print a message when training starts and ends so you know this step is running.

+To train ("fit") the model, we provide it with examples of input data (`X_train`) and the correct answers (`y_train`).
+The model uses these to learn patterns and relationships, so it can make accurate predictions on new, unseen data. `X_train` contains the features for each training example, while `y_train` contains the corresponding labels or targets.

 Fit the model to the training data.

 ```python